qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/faq.md

 #### Do I need to purchase a license to use the Python component library for commercial software?

 Yes, Yes, the component library is protected by copyright, with registration number 12532763.
 Unauthorized commercial use is considered infringement.
-Subscriptions need to be renewed after expiration.

 #### How to purchase the perpetual license of the Python component library or the C++ component library?